GUARANTEED TOUR – RESERVE YOUR PLACE BY NOVEMBER 15, 2026 AT THE LATEST

 We travel about three hours to Ghana's capital Accra, a bustling metropolis of around two million people on the Gulf of Guinea.
 We will take a city tour and those who wish can also experience the city's nightlife.
 Accommodation in Accra.

-We drive about six hours to Koutammakou, the land of the Batammaribas.
-The Betammaribas are the same Somba tribe living on the Benin side and their buildings are similar two or more storey mud structures built with defence in mind.
-The buildings are known as 'tamberma'.
-We learn about their construction and meet the locals.
-With their permission, we may also gain access to a few local homes.
+We drive a short distance to the land of the Batammariba people in Koutammakou.
+The Batammariba are part of the Somba tribe living on the Benin side, and their buildings are similar two- or multi-story mud structures built with defense in mind.
+The buildings are known as "tamberma."
+We will learn about their construction and meet the locals.
+With their permission, we may also be able to visit a few local homes.
 Koutammakou is a UNESCO World Heritage Site.
-We will overnight in Koutammakou.

 The journey continues today towards the south.
 We start by driving for about an hour to the small village of Tanéka Koko, a collection of beautiful circular clay houses.
 We meet the spiritual leader of the village, who is also a priest of the local vodun religion.
 After being crowned leader, the priest does not wear clothes until he dies.
 We will stay overnight in Tanéka Koko or in nearby Tanéka Beri.